Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 In a statement released by the militant group early Wednesday, Hamas called on Trump to retract his "irresponsible statements," saying that they would "pour oil on the fire."

-The Palestinian leadership in the occupied West Bank — which hopes to take part in ruling postwar Gaza — also rejected the proposal.
-"We will not allow the rights of our people, for which we have struggled for decades and made great sacrifices to achieve, to be infringed upon," said Palestinian Authority President President Mahmoud Abbas.
+The Palestinian leadership in the occupied West Bank — rivals of Hamas that hope to take part in governing postwar Gaza — also rejected the proposal.
+"We will not allow the rights of our people, for which we have struggled for decades and made great sacrifices to achieve, to be infringed upon," said Palestinian Authority President Mahmoud Abbas.

 Trump's plan also goes against the central demand from Saudi Arabia for any normalization of relations with Israel: a pathway to a viable Palestinian state.